biorelated/biorelated.github.io/_posts/2015-05-31-on-science-and-humankind.md

 ---
 layout: post
 comments: false
-title: On Science and humankind
+title: On science and mankind
 ---
 <p class="message">
 It would be possible to describe everything scientifically, but it would make no sense;